skiadas/WebAppsCourse/finalStudyGuide.md

     v. `a["1"]`
     vi. `a(1)`
     vii. `a("1")`
-4. What happens when we call a function with more arguments than its definition suggests?
+3. Which of the following will the expression `Object.create({ a: 2 })` create?

     i.
-An error is thrown
-    ii.
-A warning is thrown
-    iii.
-The extra arguments can be accessed via a specific syntax iv.
-The extra arguments are ignored
-5. What do we mean when we say that functions are "first-class values"?
-Illustrate with examples.
-6. What is the result of the expression `("2" + 3)`?

-    i. `"23"`
-    ii. `23`
-    iii. `"5"`
-    iv. `5`
-    v. `NaN`
-    vi.
-An error
-7. Similar question for `("2" * 3)` and `("2" * "3")`.
-8. Which of the following values are treated as "falsy" (i.e. considered as false for the purposes of a conditional)?

-    i. `0`
-    ii. `NaN`
-    iii. `-1`
-    iv. `false`
-    v. `"false"`
-    vi. `""`
-    vi. `{}`
-    vii. `null`
-    viii. `undefined`
-    ix. `[]`
-9. Which of the following will the expression `Object.create({ a: 2 })` create?

-    i.
 An object with a property `a`. ii.
 An object whose prototype has a property `a`. iii.
 An empty object with empty prototype. iv.
 Nothing useful, it is not a valid expression.
-10. What is the difference between the expressions `(a in obj)` and `(obj.hasOwnProperty("a"))`?
-11. Create an object `obj` that has an enumerable property `b` but for which the expression `obj.hasOwnProperty("b")` returns `false`.
+4. Create an object `obj` that has an enumerable property `b` but for which the expression `obj.hasOwnProperty("b")` returns `false`.
 What would then be two valid ways to test that `obj` does indeed have a property `b`?
-12. Which of the following can be possible scopes for local variables?
+5. Which of the following can be possible scopes for local variables (distinguish between variables declared via `var` and those declared via `let` or `const`)?

     i.
 Function bodies
     ii.
 Any sets of curly braces
     iii. the bodies of `for` loops
-13. Describe the "Immediate Function Invocation" pattern and what its purpose is.
-14. Demonstrate how we can write a function `oneTime(f)` with the following behavior.
-It expects as argument a function `f` that would be called with no arguments.
-It then returns a function `g` that when called (you can assume with no arguments) will call `f` and return the same value that `f` would return, but so that subsequent calls to `g` just return that same value without calling `f` again.
-Further, the function `f` should not be called until `g` is called for the first time.
-15. How can we arrange for a function `f` to be called at some time in the future, say in 1 second?
-Show the precise syntax.
-Provide reasons why `f` might not actually be called in exactly 1 second.
-16. Outside of the `Function` prototype methods like `bind`, `call` and `apply`, there are three other ways of invoking a function:

-    i.
-Function invocation
-    ii.
-Method invocation
-    iii.
-Constructor invocation

-    Describe what the syntax for each of these is, and what the value of the `this` object is in each case.
-17. Describe the Observer pattern.
-What is its goal, and how is this goal achieved in Javascript?
-18. Describe the Visitor pattern, what problem it solves, how it achieves it (in Javascript), and in what situations it might be appropriate.
-19. Describe the Iterator pattern, what problem it solves, and how we might implement it in Javascript.
-20. Many Graphical User Interface applications promote the Model-View-Controller pattern.
-Describe what these three components do, what their responsibilities are, and how they interact.
-21. Two fundamental methods of code "reuse" are *inheritance* and *composition*.
-Describe how each works and what some tradeoffs are.
+6. Using ES6 templates, write a function that takes as a parameter someone's name and returns a string that greets them.
+7. What do template libraries like Handlebars bring to us that can't easily be done with ES6 templates?
+8. What would be the code that would allow us to add to an object `o` a property `a` whose value is 20, it cannot be changed, and it appears when we look at the object's keys via `Object.keys`?
+9. Similar to the `Person` class that appears at the bottom of [the object properties notes](notes/object_properties.md), write a `Point` class with the following behaviors:
+    ```javascript
+    let point = new Point(2, 3);
+    point.x;           // Should equal 2
+    point.y;           // Should equal 3
+    point.x = 4;       // Should NOT change x
+    point.y = 4;       // Should NOT change y
+    point.distance;    // Should equal the distance from the origin, sqrt(x^2+y^2)
+                       // But you should not have had to create a field called distance
+    point.shift(3, 4); // Should change the x to be 2+3 and the y to be 3+4
+    point.copy();      // Returns a *new* point with the same x, y
+    ```
+10. The following code creates an `adder` class, and uses it:
+    ```javascript
+    // In module adder.js
+    export default class Adder {
+        constructor() {
+            this.numbers = [];
+        }
+        add(x) {
+            this.numbers.push(x);
+        }
+        computeSum() {
+            let sum = 0;
+            for (let x in this.numbers) {
+                sum += x;
+            }
+            return sum;
+        }
+    }

+    // In another module
+    import Adder from './adder.js';

+    let adder = new Adder();
+    adder.add(4);
+    adder.add(3);
+    console.log(adder.computeSum());  // Normally prints 7
+    ```
+    You also have a module of your own, which gets loaded inbetween the Adder module and the module that uses the Adder module.
+Describe what changes you would make to achieve each of the following:
+        - The `add` method always adds the number `42` in the `numbers` array.
+        - The `computeSum` method always returns `42` as its result.
+        - The `push` method does NOT add the elements in the array (or any other array for that matter).
+        - The `add` method does it job normally, but the numbers are also added to an array defined in *your* module.
+11. We discussed three different graphics technologies for the web.
+What are they?
+What are the pros and cons of each?
+12. Write SVG.js code that would produce the following:
+    - Two circles of equal radius that each pass through the other's center.
+    - A chessboard pattern (8x8 with alternating colored squares).
+    - A circle that changes in size over a period of time.
+13. Describe what Javascript Promises are, what states a promise can be in, and how to use a promise to handle an asynchronous event.
+Use promises to create a `delay(milliseconds)` function that can be used to trigger actions after a specific time.
-22. What is the *same-origin policy*?
+14. What is the *same-origin policy*?
 Why is it in place?
 Why does it not affect script tags?
+15. Describe how CORS works, being clear about all the actors involved.
+16. Describe how the keywords `async` and `await` behave, and what they allow us to do.
+17. What is the `XMLHttpRequest` object used for?
+How is it set up to use so that we do not have to block everything while waiting for a reply?